Aditya239/Kakurosy/README.md

 <img src="assets/sample_puzzle.png" width="400"/>

 ### The Kakuro Integer Linear Program
-In Kakuro, there is no objective function, only constraints (in this case it is set to `0`).
+In Kakuro, there is no objective function (in this case it is set to `0`), only constraints.
 There are two constraints that must be passed on to the ILP solver.
 This determines the choice of integer variables.